• Guest Register

 NOAA Gulfstream IV Gonzo Hurricane Hunter

 NOAA operates the Gulfstream IV (G-IV) for its specialized role in hurricane research and monitoring.
 The G-IV is a high-altitude aircraft equipped with advanced meteorological instruments that allow it to collect data from above the storm systems.
 This includes measurements of atmospheric pressure, temperature, humidity, and wind patterns.
 NOAA operates one of these aircraft: NOAA9 "Gonzo".
+Expected to replaced by the first of two NOAA Gulfstream G550s in 2025.

 Specifications